-The Company's credit risk is primarily attributable to cash and accounts receivable.
+The Company's credit risk is primarily attributable to cash and receivables.
 Cash is held with reputable financial institutions, primarily in Canada, and is kept in highly liquid accounts that are closely monitored by management.
-Credit risk with respect to its accounts receivable is minimal due to the insignificant balances that are primarily due from government agencies.
+Credit risk with respect to its receivables is minimal due to the insignificant balances that are primarily due from government agencies.